-- In my opinion, Policy 27.2.4.6 is effective in implementing the outcomes of Objective 27.2.4.
+- 18.100.
+While I agree with Submitter 806 (Queenstown Park Limited) that reference to "unacceptable loss" of archaeological sites within notified Policy 27.2.4.4 may not be easily defined, the intent of the policy to avoid unacceptable loss of archaeological sites is particularly strong and in my opinion should be retained. - 18.101.
+I do not believe that notified Policy 27.2.4.5 [now deleted] is required to be retained, in order to respond to the resource management issues raised within the section 32 evaluation and is already addressed by notified Policy 27.2.1.6.
+Notified Policy 27.2.4.5 [now deleted] simply duplicates a process that is already entrenched in the RMA and other legislation.
+Notified Policy 27.2.4.5 [now deleted] seeks to ensure opportunity for the input of the applicable agencies where the subdivision and resultant development could modify or destroy an archaeological site.
+In my opinion, the outcome of this policy is replicating the statutory requirements under the Heritage New Zealand Pouhere Taonga Act 2014 ('HNZ Act').
+Should a subdivision application generate the potential to modify or destroy an archaeological site or heritage item listed under the HNZ Act, then a determination will be required on a case by case basis as to whether Heritage NZ is considered an affected party or not.
+This process is provided for under notified Rule 27.9.2 (which does not exempt notification). - 18.102.
+In my opinion, notified Policy 27.2.4.6 [redraft 27.2.4.5] is effective in implementing the outcomes of notified Objective 27.2.4.
 As a consequence I do not support its deletion as requested by submitter 632 (RCL Queenstown Pty Ltd, RCL Henley Downs Ltd, RCL Jacks). - 18.103.
 In my opinion, the relief sought by Submitter 806 (Queenstown Park Limited) is not any more effective than Policy 27.2.4.6 as notified.
 In addition to this, I do not believe that the proposed amendment adequately responds to matters raised under section 6(e) and (f) of the RMA. - 18.104.
 I support the intent of Policy 27.2.4.7 as notified, which gives effect to Strategic Direction 3.2.4 Goal through encouraging initiatives that provide for the protection of the District's natural environment and ecosystems.
-The amendments sought by Submitters 453 (Paterson Pitts Partners (Wanaka) Ltd), 806 (Queenstown Park Limited), and 809 (Queenstown Lakes District Council) are not considered to make Policy 27.2.4.7 any more effective.
-As such, I do not support the amendments proposed. - 18.105.
-I have considered Submitter 809's (Queenstown Lakes District Council Parks Team) proposed Policy 27.2.4.8 which would support Objective 27.2.4.
-I consider that the proposed policy broadens the scope of the policy framework under Objective 27.2.4 to better give effect to Strategic Direction 3.2.4 Goal, through the protection of the District's natural environment and ecosystems.
-As a consequence, I recommend that an amended version of this policy be included in support of Objective 27.2.4, with the exception that the policy is amended so that it seeks to 'ensure that subdivision and development recognises, incorporates and where appropriate, enhances existing established protected indigenous vegetation'.
+The amendments sought by Submitters 453 (Paterson Pitts Partners (Wanaka) Ltd), 806 (Queenstown Park Limited), and 809

+(Queenstown Lakes District Council) are not considered to make notified Policy 27.2.4.7 [now re-numbered] any more effective.
+As such, I do not support the amendments proposed.

+18.105.
+I have considered Submitter 809's (Queenstown Lakes District Council Parks Team) proposed Policy 27.2.4.8 which would support notified Objective 27.2.4.
+I consider that the proposed policy broadens the scope of the policy framework under notified Objective 27.2.4 to better give effect to Strategic Direction 3.2.4 Goal, through the protection of the District's natural environment and ecosystems.
+As a consequence, I recommend that an amended version of this policy be included in support of notified Objective 27.2.4, with the exception that the policy is amended so that it seeks to 'ensure that subdivision and development recognises, incorporates and where appropriate, enhances existing established protected indigenous vegetation'.